aneall/IntroToXRand3DGraphics/README.md

 Since this workshop only lasts for an hour, this will help gauge what we will spend our time on:
 1. Intro to XR and 3D Graphics presentation – 20 minutes
 2. A-Frame - 30 minutes
-   a.
-Head to Glitch and [remix this repository](https://glitch.com/~ph2024-xrand3d-graphics)
+   * Head to Glitch and [remix this repository](https://glitch.com/~ph2024-xrand3d-graphics)
-   b.
-Download the teapot and old well 3D models from this GitHub repository
+   * Download the teapot and old well 3D models from this GitHub repository
-   c.
-Use [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com/) to test your glTF/glb models in the browser
+   * Use [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com/) to test your glTF/glb models in the browser
-   d.
-Follow along to setup your scene
+   * Follow along to setup your scene
 4. Questions + customizing - 10 minutes
-   a.
-Customize with more assets, materials, sound, custom shaders, and more!
+   * Customize with more assets, materials, sound, custom shaders, and more!
-   b.
-Test in the browser (either via your laptop, PC, mobile device, or HMD)!
+   * Test in the browser (either via your laptop, PC, mobile device, or HMD)!

 ## Post-Workshop Feedback and Resources